opendocsg/slw-judgments-backfill/2010_SGHC_360/report.md

 24     The plaintiffs’ position is that the phrase “Terms and Conditions set out in DBS High Notes 5 Pricing Statement in particular Appendix A” should be construed as incorporating the entire Pricing Statement into the terms and conditions of the HN5 contract.
 This is because there is nothing in the phrase to indicate that only those sections of the Pricing Statement with the words “Terms and Conditions” in their title are so incorporated – the phrase may just as plausibly mean that the terms and conditions of the HN5 contract are “set out” by the entire Pricing Statement.

 25     The parties’ dispute, therefore, concerns the interpretation of the phrase “Terms and Conditions set out in DBS High Notes 5 Pricing Statement”.
-In _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029 (“ _Zurich Insurance_ ”) the Court of Appeal endorsed, at [114], the contextual approach set out by Lord Hoffmann in _Investors Compensation Scheme Ltd v West Bromwich Building Society_ [1998] 1 WLR 896 (“ _Investors_ Compensation”) at 912913, (see also [56] of _Zurich Insurance_ ):
+In _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> (“ _Zurich Insurance_ ”) the Court of Appeal endorsed, at [114], the contextual approach set out by Lord Hoffmann in _Investors Compensation Scheme Ltd v West Bromwich Building Society_ [1998] 1 WLR 896 (“ _Investors_ Compensation”) at 912913, (see also [56] of _Zurich Insurance_ ):

  (1) Interpretation is the ascertainment of the meaning which the document would convey to a reasonable person having all the background knowledge which would reasonably have been available to the parties in the situation in which they were at the time of the contract.